Dealing with Logs and Zeros in Regression Models

+We revisit the analysis of \cite{michalopoulos_etal_2013}, a leading empirical study on the long-run relationship between pre-colonial political centralization and contemporary African development.
+The authors show that regions historically governed by more centralized ethnic institutions, such as chiefdoms and kingdoms with hierarchical layers of authority, are in contemporary Africa significantly more developed than areas that were organized as stateless societies.
+Their empirical strategy relates satellite-based measures of regional economic activity to Murdock's index of jurisdictional hierarchy, a proxy for this dimension of institutional complexity, using log-linear regressions with the popular fix transformation.

-We now revisit the analysis of \cite{michalopoulos_etal_2013}, a leading empirical study where the log of zero had to be addressed.
-They examine the relationship between pre-colonial political centralization and contemporary development in African countries.
-The latter is proxied using light density at night at the regional level and used as the response variable through the ``popular fix'': $\log(\text{Y}_{i}+0.01)$.
-The effect of political centralization is measured by the coefficient associated with Murdock's 1967 index of jurisdictional hierarchy.\footnote{Ranging between 0 and 4, it provides the number of jurisdictions above the local level for each ethnicity as reported in 1967.
+Night light density at the regional level, denoted $Y_i$, is used as a proxy for economic development, and transformed into $\log(\text{Y}_{i}+0.01)$ to ``use all observations and [...] minimize the problem of outliers''.
+The effect of political centralization is measured by the coefficient associated with jurisdictional hierarchy, denoted $H_i$.\footnote{The index takes discrete values between 0 and 4, it corresponds to the number of jurisdictions above the local level for each ethnicity as reported in 1967.
 A large number indicates a more centralized political organization.} The cross-sectional unit is ethnicity-by-country.
-They control for population density, location, and geography, as well as country fixed effects.\footnote{We focus on columns (4) of their Table 3 which include all controls.}